 As technology has advances, the type of information available through forensic entomology has expanded.
 If an insect has consumed human blood, it may be possible to use DNA analysis of the consumed blood to connect a victim to a crime scene where the insect was found.
 It may be possible to perform a toxicology screening on insects found on a skeletonized corpse in order to determine any medications or other chemical substances that the victim consumed prior to death.

-- Food Contamination - Where insects are found in stored food, it may be possible for a forensic entomologist to identify where the insect infestation occurred by examining the insect species and life cycle stages, potentially determining if the contamination occurred at the point of manufacture, during shipment or distribution, at a retailer, or at the location of the buyer or end-user.
+- Food Contamination: Where insects are found in stored food, it may be possible for a forensic entomologist to identify where the insect infestation occurred by examining the insect species and life cycle stages, potentially determining if the contamination occurred at the point of manufacture, during shipment or distribution, at a retailer, at a restaurant, or at the location of the buyer or end-user.

 Although forensic entomology may produce a great deal of useful information, the following limitations should be kept in mind:

 Weather Sensitivity: Insects will vary in number depending upon the weather and time of year.
 Fewer insects will be present in the winter than in summer months.

 Reliance on Weather Data: Although weather data may be used to control for some of the weather effects on insect species and numbers, the data will typically come from weather centers that are in a considerably different location than the location of the investigation, and local variations in weather patterns can have a significant effect on insects.